 Alternate Names: Calcined Alberta Slip

-The chemistry of this material is slightly different than for raw Alberta Slip (it does not lose any weight on firing, so it supplies more of each of the oxides to the fired glaze, almost 10% more).
-The chemistry provided here assumes complete calcination (to at least cone 04).
+The chemistry of this material is slightly different than for raw Alberta Slip (it does not lose any weight on firing, so it supplies more of each of the oxides to the fired glaze, 9% more).
+This chemistry provided here assumes complete calcination (to at least cone 04).
 However there is an issue.
-The page at albertaslip.com recommends calcining to only 1000F, at that temperature it looses only 3% weight on firing (so this chemistry is not correct).
+The page at albertaslip.com recommends roasting to only 1000F, at that temperature it looses only 3% weight on firing.

 This is G2415J Alberta Slip glaze on porcelain at cone 6.
 Why did the one on the right crawl?
 Left: thinnest application.
 Middle: thicker.
 Right thicker yet and crawling.
 All of these use a 50:50 calcine:raw mix of Alberta Slip in the recipe.
 While that appears fine for the two on the left, more calcine is needed to reduce shrinkage for the glaze on the right (perhaps 60:40 calcine:raw).
 This is a good demonstration of the need to adjust raw clay content for any glaze that tends to crack on drying.
 Albertaslip.com and Ravenscrag.com both have pages about how to calcine and calculate how much to use to tune the recipe to be perfect.